soyjuanmacias/nexus/README.md

 ## Run

-First at all, clone the repo using the button at the top.
+First, clone the repo using the button at the top.
 Or if you prefer, you can fork the project.

 <img width="318" alt="screen shot 2019-01-09 at 5 49 43 pm" src="https://user-images.githubusercontent.com/1523379/50914522-028c0b80-1437-11e9-82fc-5689f5f11039.png">

-Then, you need to install all the packages `npm install`.
+Then, you need to install all the packages by running `npm install`.
 If you want to start, you can run the application with `npm start`.
 You can pass the tests by typing `npm test`.

 ## Exercise

 ### Detail view

-After run the application, you can see a list of contacts.
+After starting the application, you can see a list of contacts.
 If you click in any of them, you'll see a new screen pending of content.
 You need to create this screen in order to complete this first step of the test.
-At least, you'll need to display 4 elements of the contact.
+At least, you'll need to display 4 elements of each contact.

 You can find the component is used for this screen under folder `/components/ContactDetail`.